My Quiet Kitchen

 I used a small cookie scoop to measure out the dough, which makes it really easy to get uniformly sized cookies, but you can also use a tablespoon.
 Scoop up about 1.5 tablespoons of dough per cookie.

 The photo above is what the thumbprint cookies look like before going into the oven.
-And below is how they look when done.
+And the photo below shows how they look when done.

-Thumbprint cookies are classic treat to share during the holidays, but I think they should be enjoyed year-round!
+Thumbprint cookies are classic treat to share during the holidays, but I think they should be enjoyed year-round (especially when they're this healthy)!

 On facebook or instagram?
-Share a photo of your thumbprints and tag @myquietkitchen so I can see!
+Share a photo of your healthy thumbprint cookies and tag @myquietkitchen so I can see!

 Author: Lori Rasmussen, My Quiet Kitchen

-Healthy vegan thumbprint cookies made with your choice of jam.
-Gluten-free, oil-free, naturally sweetened, and made with just 6 ingredients!
+Healthy vegan gluten-free thumbprint cookies made with your choice of jam.
+They're oil-free, naturally sweetened, and made with just 6 ingredients!

 Servings: 14 cookies